-As surveys and studies predict, by 2030, about 64% of Americans think they will be out of debt.
-For the quarter of Americans who were debt-free back in 2017, it mostly happened because they became more responsible when it comes to handling money.
+Studies estimate that by 2030, about 64% of Americans might be out of debt.
+For the quarter of Americans who were debt-free back in 2017, it’s mostly because they’re becoming more responsible when it comes to handling money.
 As a result, about 48% had less debt than their friends.

-10. About 31% of Americans haven’t set aside at least $500 in case of an unexpected emergency.
+10. About 31% of Americans haven’t set aside $500 in case of an unexpected emergency.

 Finance statistics show that Americans are indeed living paycheck to paycheck and maybe spending more than they earn.

 Half of them don’t have any type of savings.
 This is the exact reason why around 49% of Americans are stressed out when it comes to money statistics.
 The financial facts indicate that an unexpected illness can put people on the verge of bankruptcy.

 11. Total consumer debt was approximately $14 trillion in Q2 2019, consumer debt statistics confirm.